AsMaNick/CommivoyagerProblem/README.md

 ## Web version

-Web version is located in directory 'web'.
+The web version is located in directory 'web'.
 To run web version you should just open file 'index.html' in your browser.

 In this version you can visualize different approaches to the commivoyager problem.

-But before this you should firstly generate a graph.
+But before this you should first generate a graph.
 You can do it in 4 ways:

 1. Generate `n` (`3 <= n <= 100`) random points.
 For this you have to enter `n` value and click 'Build random'.
 1. Load one of the five prepared samples.
-For this you have to select sample and click 'Load sample'.
+For this you have to select a sample and click 'Load sample'.
 1. Switch to the manual adding city mode.
-For this you have to click button 'Add city manually'.
-In this mode you can click in some point at the map and new city will appeared.
+For this you have to click a button 'Add city manually'.
+In this mode you can click in some point on the map and new city will appear.
 After you add all cities click button 'Ready'
-1. Specify test in text area at the bottom of the page and click button 'Build'.
+1. Specify test in the text area at the bottom of the page and click a button 'Build'.

 After you build the map you can visualize some method of building the route.
 You can make visualization in 'auto' mode or 'manual' mode.
 In auto mode you can regulate the speed of the visualization.